December, 4th 2009

 Some of the luckier motorcyclists didn’t have to endure the dangerous, winding, narrow roads in their uncomfortable, sweaty jeans and leathers in the intensity of the sun, as their machines were nicely strapped down in the back of pick-up trucks.
 As for me, well, I was getting accustomed to becoming saddle sore and having aching limbs, not to mention being matted in sticky sweat from head to toe.

-The road seemed endless, as I became attuned to the landscape around me, but where was my energy and stamina going to come from to conquer those gruelling, steep contours was anybody’s guess.
-I pulled on the handlebars and pushed down with my legs, while balancing a rucksack on my back.
+The road seemed endless, as I became attuned to the landscape around me, but where were my energy and stamina going to come from to conquer those gruelling, steep contours was anybody’s guess.
+I pulled on the handlebars and pushed down with my legs while balancing a rucksack on my back.
 That in itself was a problematic task.
 I just summoned all the depleted vestiges of energy that I had left.
 If it meant scraping the bottom of the barrel, then so be it.
 I was certain that something would eventually give and no doubt that would be my sciatic nerve on my left side.

 Eventually, the road levelled out and it was then that I discovered where all the motorcyclists were converging.
 I hastily followed the long convoy of mean machines into this undisclosed campsite.
 Some of the chalets looked more like small, alpine, wooden-clad cabins, wonderfully designed and certainly practical.
 There were hundreds of them; just a pity there was no snow.
 I cycled into the campsite and arrived at the reception office.